miaoski/stemtokstop/README.md

 Open an issue, or better, submit a pull request.

 I'm not satisfied with the current output, because I'd like them to be in Noun-stem and not the stems in a stemmer.
 For example, `europe`, not `europ` for Europe.
 It's possible to find another stemmer, anyhow.

-I can't find a Turkish stemmer.
-You know a working one, please open an issue.

 LICENSE